LiveChat2021/LiveChat/README.md

 [6 References](#6-references)<br>

 ## 1 Project Summary
-&ensp;&ensp;Online communication platforms such as Gitter and Slack play an increasingly critical role in supporting software teamwork, especially for open source development.
-Conversations on such platforms often contain intensive, valuable information that may be used for better understanding developer communication and collaboration, in order to improve software practices.
+&ensp;&ensp;Modern communication platforms such as Gitter and Slack play an increasingly critical role in supporting software teamwork, especially in open source development.
+Conversations on such platforms often contain intensive, valuable information that may be used for better understanding OSS developer communication and collaboration.
 However, little work has been done in this regard.
-To bridge the gap, this paper reports a first comprehensive empirical study on developers' live chat data from Gitter.
-We first collect a large scale of developer daily chat.
-Then we manually disentangle 749 dialogs, and select the best disentanglement model from four state-of-the-art models for automation, according to their evaluation results.
-Finally, we perform empirical analysis on live chat aiming to reveal four characteristics: communication profile, community structure, dialog topic, and interaction pattern.
-In total, we studied 173,278 dialogs, corresponding with 1,402,894 utterances, contributed by 95,416 developers.
-Major findings include: (1) Developers chat more frequently on workdays than weekends, especially on Wednesday and Thursday; (2) Three social patterns, i.e., constellation, polaris, and galaxy, are observed in live chat communities; (3) Top-3 dialog topics are API usages, errors, and background information; and (4) Six dialog interaction patterns are extracted to guide further improvement.
-In addition, we provide practical insights on productive dialogs for developers, highlight desired features for platform vendors, and shed light on future research directions.
-We believe that the findings and insights will enable a better understanding of developers' live chat, as well as a better utilization and mining of knowledge embedded in the massive chat history.
+To bridge the gap, this paper reports a first comprehensive empirical study on developers' live chat, investigating when they interact, what community structures look like, which topics are discussed, and how they interact.
+We manually analyze 749 dialogs in the first phase, followed by an automated analysis of over 173K dialogs in the second phase.
+We find that developers tend to converse more often on weekdays, especially on Wednesdays and Thursdays (UTC), that there are three common community structures observed, that developers tend to discuss topics such as API usages and errors, and that six dialog interaction patterns are identified in the live chat communities.
+Based on the findings, we provide recommendations for individual developers and OSS communities, highlight desired features for platform vendors, and shed light on future research directions.
+We believe that the findings and insights will enable a better understanding of developers' live chat, pave the way for other researchers, as well as a better utilization and mining of knowledge embedded in the massive chat history.

 ## 2 Study Design
 ### 2.1 Research Questions